k21971/EvilHack/doc/evilhack-changelog.md

 - Revival routine for Draugr race
 - Draugr and critical hits from Sunsword/The Hammer of the Gods
 - Draugr really are undead
+- Draugr really are zombies, which are undead